 Motor vehicular accidents are most common cause.

-The lesion is in lateral half of the cord and there is preservation of contralateral half.
+The lesion is in lateral half of the cord and there is the preservation of contralateral half.
 Clinical Presentation includes motor weakness on the same side including proprioception loss and contralateral pain and temperature sensory loss.

 Conus Medullaris Syndrome

 Lesion Injury to the sacral cord (conus) and lumbar nerve roots within the spinal canal.
-Clinical presentation is of areflexic bladder, bowel, and lower limbs resulting in paralysis and incontinence of bladder and bowel.
+Clinical presentation is of an areflexic bladder, bowel, and lower limbs resulting in paralysis and incontinence of bladder and bowel.
 Bulbocavernosus and micturition reflexes are preserved.